wp-plugins/bj-lazy-load/readme.txt

 * It works (or at least it does for me)

 == Upgrade Notice ==

+= 0.7.5 =
+Also applies to text widgets

 = 0.7.2 =
 Improved minification compability